Exclusive: Vintage Radio Shack

 Having been exiled to California for the last 4 years, I returned home to Arizona and was quite surprised to find a significant change to my local friendly neighborhood Radio Shack.
 This one is a Vintage Radio Shack.

 Not just the usual collection of soldering tools, batteries, and home electronics; this one features a wide and varied array of restored and reconditioned vintage electronics.
-The owner has a serious hobby, and is constantly working to bring yesterday’s glory back to life.
+The owner has a serious hobby and is constantly working to bring yesterday’s glory back to life.

 Read more »